sanyuered/WeChat-MiniProgram-WebAR/README.md

 2. [Chinese Source Code Analysis](https://zhuanlan.zhihu.com/p/74438078)

+**2019-8-6 updated:**
+Issue fixed: When function "wx.canvasToTempFilePath" is called frequently on Android Wechat, WeChat will be crashed.

 # Introduction of WeChat MiniProgram Web AR

 This is a WeChat Web AR Demo.
 On July 5, 2019, WeChat miniprogram supports AR.
 It has been added a new API named "CameraFrameListener".